PeterWaher/IoTGateway/README.md

 Content
 ----------------------

-The [Content](Content) folder contains libraries that Internet Content including parsing and rendering, and their corresponding Internet Content Type encodings and decodings.
+The [Content](Content) folder contains libraries that handle Internet Content including parsing and rendering, using their corresponding Internet Content Type encodings and decodings.

 | Project                            | Type         | Link                                                                    | Project description |